rahulkumarm/rahulkumarm/README.md

 ### 👋 Hi there!
 My name is Rahul

-**🎓** I recently wrapped up my Master of Science in Computer Science from the University of Colorado Boulder.

-**📚** I possess extensive experience in machine learning, data science, and data visualization.
-My research primarily revolves around utilizing representation learning and transfer learning techniques to identify and ablate functionally specific neurons in deep learning models.
-In my role as a Graduate Teaching Assistant, I successfully facilitated the learning of Statistics using R by delivering captivating lectures, assessing assignments, and providing consistent feedback to students.
-Additionally, I taught fundamental concepts of C++, crafted weekly assignments, and offered office hours for additional assistance.
-During my tenure as a Data Science Intern at LiveRamp, I actively worked on data transformation, modeling using XGBoost and scikit-learn, and experimented on sample size and feature selection using BigQuery.
+**💻** I'm a Software Engineer with a passion for building intelligent, scalable, and high-performance systems that bridge the gap between software engineering and machine learning.
+With a strong background in AI, cloud computing, and data-driven systems, I thrive on solving complex problems and optimizing systems for efficiency and real-world impact.

+**💡** My experience spans across machine learning, MLOps, backend development, and cloud infrastructure, where I have worked on designing robust architectures, automating workflows, and improving performance at scale.
+I enjoy collaborating with cross-functional teams, leveraging cutting-edge technologies, and continuously learning to stay ahead in this fast-evolving field.

+**🤝** I’m always open to exploring new opportunities, discussing innovative ideas, and connecting with like-minded professionals who are passionate about AI and software engineering.
+Let’s build something impactful together!

-**🏔** In my free time you can find me exploring various subreddits or immersing myself in F1 races, anime, and video games.
+**🏔** In my free time, you can find me vibe coding fun side projects, exploring various subreddits or immersing myself in some sport (current - Pickleball).

 ### 💪🏽 Core Competencies
-- Programming Languages: Python, C++, R, SQL, MATLAB
+- Programming Languages: Python, C++, Java, Go, JavaScript, TypeScript, SQL
-- Cloud & Developer Tools: Git, Docker, Google Cloud Platform (GCP), BigQuery, Spark
+- Cloud & Developer Tools: React, PySpark, Power BI, AWS, GCP, Kubernetes, GitHub, Docker, Airflow, Node.js, Jenkins, CI/CD
-- Libraries & Frameworks: TensorFlow, PyTorch, scikit-learn, pandas, NumPy, Matplotlib, Seaborn, Spark

-**💻** I am actively seeking a full-time position as a Data Scientist where I can leverage my proficiency in machine learning, data analysis, and software development to extract valuable insights from complex datasets.
-Equipped with strong technical skills in Python, R, scikit-learn, and various deep learning frameworks, I am well-prepared to tackle challenging data problems.
-My passion lies in utilizing data to drive decision-making and address real-world problems.
-Should you believe that I would be a suitable candidate for a Data Scientist role, please don't hesitate to reach out and connect with me!
+- Machine Learning: Pandas, NumPy, PyTorch, Tensorflow, Hugging Face, Scikit-learn
+- Databases: MySQL, Postgres, DynamoDB, MongoDB, Redis

 <!--
 **rahulkumarm/rahulkumarm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.